ZoeLeBlanc/is310-computing-humanities-spring-2024/_pages/dataset-creation.md

 | Barbie | Female | 8 | yes | $151,000,000 | $1,445,638,421 |

-### Defining the shape of your data
+### Defining the shape (schema) of your data

 - [ ] After you come up with an area, brainstorm some fields for your dataset.
 Come up with at least 6 fields, both numeric and text, that could define your dataset.
 In addition to the movie example above, this could include things such as number of likes on social media posts, or more subjective evaluations like the quality of a work or the emotional valence of a TikTok.
 - [ ] Discuss different potential research questions this data can tackle.
 What dimensions were missing from the initial fields you brainstormed?
 Are there any that are superfluous to potential research questions?
 - [ ] What are potential exclusions in your dataset?
-Are there potential groups of people who are impossible to represent in your data?
+Are there potential groups of people who are impossible to represent in your schema?
 Are there categories that reinforce stereotypes or binaries?
-- [ ] Finalize the fields.
-Include at least one of each: Categorical text data (e.g. author, full text, title, social media platform), numerical data (revenue, readership, likes), and subjective data (quality of work, emotional valence of social media post, toxcicity)
+- [ ] Finalize the six fields.
+Include at least one of each: text data (e.g. author, full text, title, social media platform), numerical data (revenue, readership, likes), and subjective data (quality of work, emotional valence of social media post, toxcicity)

 Make a Google Sheets that contains your data and link it in your Google Doc.